arangodb/docs/3.9/aql/execution-and-performance-optimizer.md

 from the document, and only if the rest of the document data is not used later on in the query.

-The optimization is currently available for the index types primary, edge, persistent (and its aliases hash and skiplist).
+The optimization is currently available for the following index types: primary, edge, and persistent (and its aliases hash and skiplist).

 If the optimization is applied, it will show up as "index only" in an AQL